isomerpages/nlb-nrm/_initiatives/05-wordsare.md

 (b) tag us @readingnationsg and use the hashtag #whatareyoureadingsg.
 Posts without these 2 tags will be disqualified.

-© remember to set your profile to “public”.
+(c) remember to set your profile to “public”.

 You’d get bonus points if you use our Instagram GIF stickers in your posts too!